david7joy/United-Way-Competition/README.md

 2.Trying to learn the Github process Pull request didnt work so adding another lineand Another line for check.
 3.Trying to learn the Github process Pull request didnt work so adding another lineand Another line for check.
-4.Trying to learn the Github process Pull request didnt work so adding another lineand Another line for check.
+4.Trying to learn the Github process Pull request didnt work so adding another lineand Another line for check. ok so this makes a lot of sense for me now.